RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Is she hiding an eating disorder?
-Is Johnny really just a clumsy kid who keeps falling down the stairs, as Mom says, or is Mom protecting an abusive spouse and parent.
+Is Johnny really just a clumsy kid who keeps falling down the stairs, as Mom says, or is Mom protecting an abusive spouse and parent?
 The doctor asks Dad, "Do you drink alcohol?"
 When Dad says, "Only with meals," is that good enough?
 Or does the doctor